-Jonny serves as the Department of Justice (“DOJ”)-appointed Independent Compliance and Business Ethics Monitor to a global investment bank; Executive Deputy Independent Compliance Monitor to a Fortune 10 automaker; and Forensic Adviser to the Independent Compliance Monitor of one of the world’s largest institutional alternative asset managers.
-He previously served as the NYS Department of Financial Services-appointed Independent Compliance Monitor to the nation’s largest non-bank mortgage servicer, and was the DOJ-appointed Independent Consultant to a $2.5 trillion investment bank.
-He also served as forensic adviser to a National Highway Traffic Safety Administration (“NHTSA”)-appointed Monitor of a Tier One automotive supplier and the DOJ-appointed Foreign Corrupt Practices Act (“FCPA”) Monitors of a $250 billion oil and gas conglomerate and $6 billion medical device manufacturer.
+Jonny serves as the Department of Justice (DOJ)-appointed Independent Compliance and Business Ethics Monitor to Deutsche Bank, the SEC-approved Independent Consultant to a Big Three credit rating agency, and as Forensic Adviser to the Independent Compliance Monitor of one of the world’s largest institutional alternative asset managers.
+He previously served as the DOJ-appointed Executive Deputy Monitor to Volkswagen, AG, NYS Department of Financial Services-appointed Independent Compliance Monitor to the nation’s largest non-bank mortgage servicer, and the DOJ-appointed Independent Consultant to a $2.5 trillion investment bank.
+He also served as Forensic Adviser to a National Highway Traffic Safety Administration (NHTSA)-appointed Monitor of a Tier One automotive supplier and the DOJ-appointed Foreign Corrupt Practices Act (FCPA) Monitors of a $250 billion oil and gas conglomerate and $6 billion medical device manufacturer.

 Previously, he founded PwC Investigations, a global practice focused on the investigation and remediation of fraud and corruption.
 At PwC, Jonny led more than 500 engagements, including investigations of the President of Indonesia and Bank of China Chairman.